 The degree programme director in Erlangen, Prof. Dr. Christine Lubkoll (Chair of the History of Modern German Literature) has been extensively involved in developing the INTEGRA programme.

-The Innovation in Learning Institute (ILI) researches and develops innovative processes in the field of lifelong learning and teaching, education and skills development from a systemic perspective and in relation to relevant social changes.
-The ILI is currently involved in developing an app for the orientation of refugees who would like to study.
+The Innovation in Learning Institute (ILI) researches and develops innovative processes in the field of lifelong learning and teaching, education, and skills development from a systemic perspective and in relation to relevant social changes.

 The purpose of the Interdisciplinary Centre for Modern Literature and Culture (IZG) is to bring together the various research projects in modern literature and culture within the Faculty of Humanities, Social Sciences, and Theology to identify synergies and improve communication between the disciplines.

-The Central Office for International Affairs (RIA) is the co-ordination centre for all international matters at the University concerning studying, teaching and mobility .
-It acts as the coordinator, initiator and contact partner for all international activities of the university in close cooperation with the University Administration and the five FAU faculties.
+S-INTERNATIONAL – International Affairs is the coordination centre for all international matters at the University concerning studying, teaching and mobility.
+It acts as the coordinator, initiator and contact partner for all international activities of the University in close cooperation with the University Administration and the five FAU faculties.

 The Central Institute for Anthropology of Religions (ZAR) provides an academic platform for interdisciplinary and inter-faculty research related to religion and anthropology.
 One of the special tasks of the ZAR is to promote collaboration between other disciplines and FAU’s ongoing research into Islamic religion, the Interdisciplinary Centre for Islamic Religious Studies (IZIR) and the Erlangen Centre for Islam and Law in Europe (EZIRE).
 In addition, the ZAR is responsible for nurturing collaboration with the universities of Bamberg and Bayreuth in anthropological and religious matters.